Professor Helen Kennedy

 I haven’t only worked in universities.
 I worked with street children in Paraguay for a few years, adapting Paolo Freire’s popular education praxis.
 I also worked for the Workers’ Educational Association in the UK.
 And I’ve worked as a web designer and a new media project manager.
 I still do that sometimes, usually on a pro bono basis, for cash-strapped charities or other good people and projects.

 I have been researching digital media (including social media) for 18 years.
-My numerous publications and projects have addressed various aspects of digital and social media, and many of them have been informed by an interest in forms of digital inequality and mechanisms for greater inclusion, for example in relation to class, gender, race and disability.
+My publications and projects have all addressed various aspects of digital and social media.
+Many of them have been informed by an interest in forms of digital inequality and mechanisms for greater inclusion, for example in relation to class, gender, race and disability.
+My previous experiences in popular and working class education, and as a working class kid, influence how and what I research.

-I am currently researching (a) social media data mining (funded by an AHRC Fellowship) and (b) the reception of data visualisations (http://seeingdata.org/) (funded by an AHRC Digital Transformation Big Data grant).
-I am interested in critical approaches to big data analytics, especially big data visualisations, and in how to make data more accessible to ordinary citizens, or how to make the social life of data more public.
+Current research focuses on (a) social media data mining (funded by an AHRC Fellowship, which has resulted in this book: Post, Mine, Repeat: social media data mining becomes ordinary and (b) everyday engagements with data visualisations (http://seeingdata.org/) (funded by an AHRC Digital Transformation grant).
+I am interested in critical approaches to big data analytics, especially big data visualisations, in everyday experiences of data and their visualisation, and and in how to make data more accessible to ordinary citizens.

 |Funded Research Projects|